mdsahban/mdsahban/README.md

 ###

-<p align="center">My name is ~Md sahban<br>Currently I'm a student of The Guru Tegh Bahadur Institute of technology, where I'm pursuing my diploma in computer science Engineering<br>I'm a frontend web developer who loves to create beautiful and functional websites for people who want to make a difference in the world.</p>
+<p align="center">My name is Md Sahban, and I am currently pursuing a Bachelor of Engineering (BE) from Sathyabama Institute of Science and Technology.
+I recently completed a Diploma in Computer Science Engineering from Guru Tegh Bahadur Institute of Technology.

+I am a frontend web developer passionate about crafting beautiful and functional websites for individuals and organizations aiming to make a positive impact.
+My focus is on delivering creative and user-friendly digital experiences while continuously learning and adapting to new technologies in the ever-evolving tech landscape.</p>

 ###